WP-for-Church/Sermon-Manager/readme.txt

 * New: Add an option to show date "Published" instead of date "Preached" in feed and frontend
 * Fix: Excerpt meta box not showing up
 * Fix: Fix description not showing in the podcast feed
+* Fix: Fix memory leak when site has big number of sermons
 * Change: Use native player in Safari
 * Change: Separate "Preached" and "Published" dates in admin view